All Posts

 NSW year levels at a glance

-StageWhat parents seeTypical age during the year
+StageWhat NSW families usually seeTypical age during the year

 First year of schoolKindergarten5 to 6